NHSDigital/fdp-react-design-system/src/components/DataVisualisation/charts/SPC/SPCChart/logic_v2/docs/README.md

 - Includes utilities, conflict pruning, Neither-side semantics, and grouped dataset parity checks.

+## Visual categories helper

+For display-level categorisation that mirrors the chart’s pre-process colouring (including neutral special-cause and conflict tie-break behaviour), use the post-processor:

+- `computeSpcVisualCategories(rows, { metricImprovement, trendVisualMode?: 'Ungated'|'Gated', enableNeutralNoJudgement?: true })`
+- See: `docs/visual-categories.md`

+## Trend segmentation helper

+When a backfilled trend run crosses the mean, you may wish to split and classify the run into mean-side segments and then apply a hierarchy for highlight.
+Use:

+- `computeTrendSegments(rows)` → returns contiguous trend runs, each split into Above/Below mean segments with min/max and max |value-mean| metadata
+- `chooseSegmentsForHighlight(runs, { metricImprovement, strategy: TrendSegmentationStrategy })` → returns the segment(s) to emphasise per strategy, e.g.:

+- `TrendSegmentationStrategy.FavourableSide`
+- `TrendSegmentationStrategy.CrossingAfterFavourable` (default)
+- `TrendSegmentationStrategy.ExtremeFavourable`
+- `TrendSegmentationStrategy.FirstFavourable`
+- `TrendSegmentationStrategy.LongestFavourable`
+- `TrendSegmentationStrategy.LastFavourable`

+See tests: `tests/spc_v2/trendSegments.helper.test.ts`.

+Further reading: see `docs/trend-segmentation.mdx` for a full background, strategy guide (including Unfavourable variants), and engine integration details.

+### Conflict preferences and dominance (advanced)

+- `preferTrendWhenConflict?: boolean` — softly prefer the side carrying a trend when both sides have candidates and only one side is a trend.
+- `trendDominatesHighlightedWindow?: boolean` — inside highlighted trend segments, clear opposite‑side non‑trend flags (single‑point, two‑sigma, shift).
+This makes the highlighted trend segment dominate classification within that window.

+Tests and guides:

+- Alignment: `tests/spc_v2/specialCauseConflict.lowIsGoodAlignment.test.ts`
+- Strategy sweeps (report‑only): logic_v2 and central test suites contain sweep tests to explore matches for “High is good”.

 ## Storybook playgrounds

 - Data Visualisation/SPC/v2/Test dataset (JSON): Compute with logic_v2 and compare against expected colours with swatches